andyboulle/MovieTracker/README.md

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app:

 ### For Android

+*NOTE:* This application has only been tested using iOS.
+Errors could arise while trying to use the Android version of this application.

 ```bash
 # using npm